IBM/cics-bundle-maven/README.md

 However, if you are using the `deploy` goal of the plugin to deploy bundles to CICS, you must enable the CICS bundle deployment API.
 The CICS bundle deployment API is supported by the CMCI JVM server that must be set up in a WUI region or a single CICS region to turn it into an SMSS.
 See the [CICS TS doc](https://www.ibm.com/docs/en/cics-ts/6.1_beta?topic=suc-configuring-cmci-jvm-server-cics-bundle-deployment-api) for details.
 To use the `deploy` goal, make sure that:
  * For a CICSPlex SM environment, set up the CMCI JVM server in the WUI region of the CICSplex that contains the deployment target region.
 The WUI region must be at CICS TS 5.6 or later.
- * For a single CICS region environment, set up the CMCI JVM server in the deployment target region.
+ * For a single CICS region environment (SMSS), set up the CMCI JVM server in the deployment target region.
 The region must be at CICS TS open beta or later.

 ## Create a CICS bundle (in a separate module) using `cics-bundle-maven-plugin`